ucsb-cs48/ucsb-cs48.github.io/_topics/oauth_google_setup.md

 The Python script `convertGoogleCredentials.py` available in the demo repo: <https://github.com/ucsb-cs48-s20/demo-spring-google-oauth-app> can be used to convert the `credentials.json` file to the format used in Spring Boot properties files.

+# `console.developers.google.com`

+You can manage existing Google OAuth projects from the url <https://console.developers.google.com/>